Zeolite Filter Media

-Commercially, clinoptilolite is marketed for residential filtration under such brand names as ChemSorb, Micro Z, and Turbidex.
+Commercially, clinoptilolite is marketed for residential filtration under such brand names as Micro Z and Turbidex.
 It has a GRAS (Generally Recognized as Safe) classification and most brands have NSF Standard 61 certification to assure that they are adding nothing objectionable to the water.

-Tests have shown natural zeolites to consistenly outperform “multi-media” filters in terms of dirt holding capacity, service flow rate, and ease of backwash.
+Tests have shown natural zeolites to consistently outperform “multi-media” filters in terms of dirt holding capacity, service flow rate, and ease of backwash.

 Zeolites can be used to treat almost any sediment or precipitated contaminant, like iron rust.
-Zeolite backwashes with a moderate amount of water and supports generous service flow rates.
+Zeolite can be backwashed with a moderate amount of water and it supports generous service flow rates.
 Studies have shown it to have 2.5 the solids loading capacity of sand.
-It can go longer between backwashes.
+It can go longer between backwash sessions.

 Fleck 2510 SXT Control.
 A tough filter valve with simple electronic programming.